marbl/canu/src/README.txt

 may need to either edit the OSTYPE environment variable or the c_make.as file.

+Before building the assembler, you'll need to set the SITE_NAME make variable.
+This is used for controlling site specific configurations, especially for the terminiator and EUIDs.
+To set it, either create a file called site_name.as with a single line:

+SITE_NAME=Your_site_name

+or run make as 'make SITE_NAME=Your_site_name'

 Scripts (perl, csh, bash, etc) in the scripts and example directories as well as in subdirectories of src specify the path of the shell/interpreter for the script.
 You may need to edit these to match